Failure First

 Multi-turn escalation: 80–90% on reasoning models.
 Gradual trust-building across conversation turns exploits the same reasoning capacity that makes these models useful.
 The smarter the model, the more convincing the escalation.

 Classifier overcount: 2.3×.
-Keyword heuristics inflate attack success rates by 2.3× versus LLM-graded ground truth.
+Keyword heuristics inflate attack success rates by 2.3× versus LLM-graded ground truth (FLIP methodology).
 Most published ASR numbers are wrong by a factor of two.

 The Methodology